 The subject of asthma and diving is a perennial topic of interest to diving physicians.
 There have been few studies to evaluate the impact of asthma on divers.
-In a survey of self-selected divers with asthma published in 1990 there was no evidence of an increased incidence of decompression illness (DCI) and no respondents reported significant problems with their diving, despite their diving practices often being contrary to the advice current at that time.1 It was concluded that the standards applied to divers with asthma, wishing to dive in the UK, were reasonable.
-The work was criticised,2 and as recently as 2002 it was observed "there is little or no consensus on which, if any, asthmatics are safe to dive".3 five years from the commencement of the study.
-The questionnaires were mailed annually to all participating divers with an accompanying explanatory letter and a stamped addressed envelope.
-Divers were included in the study if they had returned at least one of the five questionnaires.
-Contact was maintained where appropriate by telephone.
-Data requested included diving history (training organisation, diving grade, number of years' diving, total dives in diving career, annual number of dives and maximum depth dived), emergency diving practices (sharing air, free or emergency ascents), diving-related illness (decompression sickness, gas embolism, pneumothorax), and asthma history (age of onset, wheezing triggers and frequency, medication regime, and pre-dive medication management).
-No incentive was offered to participate in the project and respondents were free to withdraw at any time.
+In a survey of self-selected divers with asthma published in 1990 there was no evidence of an increased incidence of decompression illness (DCI) and no respondents reported significant problems with their diving, despite their diving practices often being contrary to the advice current at that time.
+It was concluded that the standards applied to divers with asthma, wishing to dive in the UK, were reasonable.
+The work was criticised, and as recently as 2002 it was observed "there is little or no consensus on which, if any, asthmatics are safe to dive".